EmmaRocheteau/emma-rocheteau-website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: ML for Healthcare PhD Student
+role: ML for Healthcare MB/PhD Student

 # Organizations/Affiliations to show in About widget
 organizations: